Skip to main content

 The maximization of vehicle mobility in off-road environments requires high speed iterative intervention by a vehicle’s mobility control systems during the evolution of a critical motion situation.
 This stands in contrast to existing modern electronic vehicle control systems such as traction control, wheel torque vectoring systems, and anti-lock braking which are largely designed to take affect after the vehicle has begun to experience loss in mobility due to a critical motion situation.

-To make the paradigm shift from reaction control to agile control of mobility, fundamental research will be done to define, characterize, and evaluate various configurations of both available and theoretical sensors, implementation details, cabling, data acquisition, and post-processing solutions.
-Modeling, simulation, evaluation, and exploration of these solutions (along with their realistic error sources) will provide a unique contribution by providing a common reference point and practical evaluation methodology for vehicle system and sensor designers of the future.
+To make the paradigm shift from reaction control to agile control of mobility, fundamental research to define, characterize, and evaluate various configurations of both available and theoretical sensors, implementation details, cabling, data acquisition, and post-processing solutions.
+Modeling, simulation, evaluation, and exploration of these solutions (along with their realistic error sources) provide a unique contribution by providing a common reference point and practical evaluation methodology for vehicle system and sensor designers of the future.

 Publications:

-2. Gardner, S., Haider, M. R., Moradi, L., & Vantsevich, V. (2021).
-A Modified Echo State Network for Time Independent Image Classification.
-64th IEEE International Midwest Symposium on Circuits and Systems (MWSCAS).
+• Gardner, S. D., Haider, M. R., Moradi, L., & Vantsevich, V. (2021, August).
+A modified echo state network for time independent image classification.
+In 2021 IEEE International Midwest Symposium on Circuits and Systems (MWSCAS) (pp. 255-258).
+IEEE.